 Sitcom moms from television’s earlier decades (or “Golden Age,” if you insist), are celebrated for reasons that are becoming increasingly difficult to fathom with the passage of time.
-And, let’s face it, most of them were not terribly funny as characters.
+Let’s face it, most of them were not terribly funny as characters.
 Only in the most recent years have a number of television’s funniest and most eccentric mothers been given the opportunity to shine, in all of their dysfunctional glory.
 My personal faves, in chronological order:

 Lois–Malcolm in the Middle (2000-2006).
 Perhaps no mother in sitcom history has instilled the “fear of God” in her children quite like Lois, played by Jane Kazmarek (by the way, there is no surname given to Malcolm’s family throughout the series’ run).
-With three mischievous and destructive boys close in age and often deliberately getting themselves in trouble to suit their own immediate needs (including Malcolm, who has a genius-level I.Q. and should know better), and husband Hal who prefers to avoid confrontation at all costs, Lois doesn’t think twice about using various acts of emotional–and sometimes physical–
+With three mischievous and destructive boys, close in age, and often deliberately getting themselves in trouble to suit their own immediate needs (including Malcolm, who has a genius-level I.Q. and who should know better), and husband Hal who prefers to avoid confrontation at all costs, Lois doesn’t think twice about using various acts of emotional–and sometimes physical–

 Claire Dunphy–Modern Family, played by Emmy-winner Julie Bowen (2009-present).
 Anyone who knows me also knows that Modern Family battles for the top of my All-time Favorite Sitcom list (with only The Honeymooners and All in the Family challenging it for the #1 position).
-As Claire Dunphy–business executive, mother of three, and wife of child-like husband Phil–Bowen is a marvel to behold, seamlessly juggling street-smarts and total geekiness, and equally adept at getting one family member out of trouble while landing herself in her own cringe-worthy predicament.
+As Claire Dunphy–business executive, mother of three, and wife of child-like husband Phil–Bowen is a marvel to behold, seamlessly juggling street-smarts with total geekiness, and equally adept at getting one family member out of trouble while landing herself in her own cringe-worthy predicament.
 As a comic actress, Bowen’s eyes can convey anything from fear, to skepticism, to embarrassment, to quiet desperation, even when the rest of her face projects a happy mom and loving wife.

 Beverly Goldberg–The Goldbergs (2013-present), played by Wendi McLendon-Covey.
-Based on the program creator’s real-life family (the show uses their real names and old home video clips), mother Beverly is the ultimate loving, smothering mom who insists on calling her offspring by embarrassing terms of endearment, even in the presence of their friends (as opposed to husband Murray, who commonly refers to them as “morons”).
+Based on the program creator’s real-life family (the show uses their real names and actual old home video clips), mother Beverly is the ultimate loving, smothering mom who insists on calling her offspring by embarrassing terms of endearment, even in the presence of their friends (as opposed to husband Murray, who commonly refers to his kids as “morons”).
 Bev has no qualms calling her youngest son Adam her favorite, while his siblings Erica and Barry look on.
 McLendon-Covey (Reno 911) is a whirlwind of motherly nurturing run amuck, determined not to let the ways of the world hurt her kids, while she employs whatever means possible to slow down their growth and eventual exit from the nest.

-Whether she’s interfering with her kids’ life in school, or browbeating the school principle into submission for any perceived slight or reprimand he’s given them (usually deserved), Bev can be counted on to go too far, thus sabotaging her own best intentions, but is eventually forgiven for her motherly zealousness by her exhausted but understanding family.
+Whether she’s interfering with her kids’ life in school, or browbeating the school principle into submission for any perceived slight or reprimand he’s given them (usually deserved), Bev can be counted on to go too far, thus sabotaging her own best intentions, but is eventually forgiven for her motherly zealousness by her exhausted, but understanding, family.

 Katie Otto–American Housewife (2016-present).
 Katy Mixon made her mark on Mike & Molly before getting the lead on this ever-improving sitcom.
-The Otto family reside in wealthy, trendy, and rather snooty Westport, Connecticut, due to husband Greg’s college teaching job,
+The Otto family resides in wealthy, trendy, and rather snooty Westport, Connecticut, due to husband Greg’s college teaching job,

-where they stick out like a family of sore thumbs, for they are neither wealthy or trendy.
-Katie, however, is no pushover, and returns the town’s overall snootiness in kind, clashing with younger, thinner trophy wives who look down their reconstructed noses at her strictly middle-class ways.
+where they stick out like a family of sore thumbs–for they are neither wealthy, nor trendy.
+Katie, however, is no pushover, and returns the town’s overall snobbishness in kind, clashing with younger, slimmer trophy wives who look down their reconstructed noses at her strictly middle-class ways, and several extra pounds.
 She also uses her natural cynicism and tough exterior to keep her own kids in line, and sentiment at bay, whenever she suspects they’re in the midst of putting a scheme over on her.
 The eldest girl, Taylor, is a jock sorely lacking in book smarts– or any

 smarts, for that matter.
 Middle child Oliver is a corrupt business mogul in the making, and the youngest, Anna-Kat, has a touch of O.C.D., but is especially bright, and quite good at bending her parents to her will.
 Even when dealing with the kids’ various problems, Katie encourages them not to be swayed by their classmates’ more privileged lifestyles.